bibikovilya/empty-state/README.md

 The EmptyState component has the next behavior:
 - render default empty state component when data prop length is empty and fallback prop isn't passed;
 - render fallback prop if data length is empty.

+The storybook has two scopes:
+- Simple list: the table component without empty state handling;
+- List wrapped by EmptyState: the table component wrapped by empty state handler.

 ## Next steps